 The video highlights how much the film looked to Rosemary's Baby (1968) and The Stepford Wives (1975) for inspiration.
 Director and screenwriter Jordan Peele not only borrowed stock characters and themes — like protagonists having their bodies and/or minds taken over — but he also subverted them in order to surprise the audience.

 For example, Peele was originally going to finish the film on a dark note, following the precedents of The Stepford Wives and Rosemary's Baby, by having Chris arrested.
 However, producers felt Peele could achieve a stronger resolution with a happy ending.
 So Peele wrote a deus ex machina conclusion, a plot device frequently used in ancient Greek tragedies in which a protagonist's problems or conflicts are suddenly resolved.

 The video also offers some more convoluted arguments.
-For example, that Missy's use of tea cups to hypnotise her victims represents the long history of European colonialism tied to the tea trade.
-Or that the cotton Chris crucially notices sticking out of a hole in his chair in the finale is a visual reference to the Old South's use of slave labour for picking cotton.
+For example, that Missy's use of tea cups to hypnotize her victims represents the long history of European colonialism tied to the tea trade.
+Or that the cotton Chris crucially notices sticking out of a hole in his chair in the finale is a visual reference to the Old South's use of slave labor for picking cotton.

 Dive into the deeper meanings of Get Out below, and decide which theories you believe.